fanzhoulll/tcpEvaluation/README.md

 NewReno/Vegas      |  0 | 5s

 The questions to be answered are:

 1. Are the different combinations of variants fair to each other?
 2. Are there combinations that are unfair, and if so, why is the combination unfair?

 ###Experiment 3: Influence of Queuing
-The queuing discipline has significant influence to the performance of TCP.
+The queuing discipline has significant impact to the performance of TCP.
 In this experiment, we will study two queuing methods: drop tail and random early detection.
 Two protocols used are Reno and SACK.
 We start the first TCP flow, then add another CBR flow (fixed bandwidth).
 Real time performance in terms of throughput and delay will be plotted for the TCP flow.
-Here we are not going to do the simulation with varying queue buffer and will simply assume it to be 1 BDP (bandwidth delay product)
+As stated above, we are not going to do the simulation with varying queue buffer and will simply assume it to be 1 BDP.

-The questions we are going to answer are:
+We are going to answer following questions:

 1. Does each queuing discipline provide fair bandwidth to each flow?
 2. How does the end-to-end latency for the flows differ between DropTail and RED?